 As an Architect, your communication skills should be your best traits.
 After all, you are not just convincing a billionaire to invest in your design but also explaining a mason that it is possible to build it.
 Consultants, juniors, labors, clients, builders, corporation committees, there are a lot of people to be managed and dealt with during the making of a single simple structure.

 Being an Architect myself, I can tell you that there is no job as fulfilling or as fun as being a designer.
 There is no greater joy than seeing what you dream come alive in front of your eyes.
-So what exactly are the traits required to be an Architect and what questions do you need to ask yourself before joining?
+So what exactly are the traits required to choose architecture and what questions do you need to ask yourself before joining?
 Let’s take a look.

 No person touches the lives of so many people so closely other than an Architect.
 Imagine you are designing a school.
 Think about how many students over how many years are going to be affected by the beautiful central courtyard you have envisioned.
 An architect may die, but his work goes on for years to come and is seen, experienced and appreciated by millions of people.